MicrosoftDocs/Advertising-docs/BingAds/scripts/guides/single-account-access.md

         .withCondition('CampaignName = "' + campaignName + '"');
 ```

-For a list of conditions and operators that you can use to filter the entities list, see the entity's `withCondition()` method.
+For a list of conditions and operators that you can use to filter the list of entities, see the selector's `withCondition()` method.
 For example, for a list of ad group conditions, see the ad group selector's [withCondition](../reference/AdGroupSelector.md#withcondition~string-condition~) method.

 To get an ad group by ID, use the `withIds()` method to specify the ad group to get.